John M. Phelps: American Civil War

 After Virginia voted to secede from the Union in April, 1861 over the opposition of delegates from the state's northwestern corner (among other areas), men gathered in Wheeling to separate themselves from the rest of Virginia, also upset that many votes from their region in the succession election had not been counted.
 On May 13–15, 1861, John M. Phelps was one of Mason County's unofficial delegates to the First Wheeling Convention; the official delegates being veteran politicians Charles B. Waggoner (who served as one of the Convention's three secretaries beginning on May 13), Lewis Wetzel (who served at all sessions until his death in, and Daniel Polsey).

-Phelps then raised an infantry company, and on February 28, 1862 mustered in as captain of Company "E" 9th West Virginia Infantry.
+Phelps then raised an infantry company, and on February 28, 1862, mustered in as captain of Company "E" 9th West Virginia Infantry.
 After the unit reorganized on May 2, 1862, Rev. Phelps became the chaplain, and held the position for less than a year before resigning on March 18, 1863 "on account of business and family affairs."
 Meanwhile, his son Oliver also served in the unit, beginning as first lieutenant on March 5, 1862, and receiving a promotion to captain of B Company on February 1, 1864.

 Political career

 Mason County voters had elected Rev. Phelps to represent them in the state Senate during the First, Second and Third West Virginia legislatures.
-As the first legislature convened in Wheeling on June 20, 1863, fellow state senators elected Rev. Phelps as their first President, which position he held until the session adjourned six months later on December 11.
+As the first legislature convened in Wheeling on June 20, 1863, fellow state senators elected Rev. Phelps as their first president, which position he held until the session adjourned six months later on December 11.
 Thus Phelps served in the Senate from 1863 to 1865, when Rev. D.H.K.
 Dix of Winfield in Putnam County replaced him during the Fourth, Firth and Sixth legislatures.
 Rev. Phelps again won election to the Seventh and Eighth legislature, serving from 1869 to 1870, when he was replaced by William A. Alexander of Frazier's Bottom.
 On February 4, 1865, Phelps voted for the abolition of slavery in West Virginia.
-He was elected as Secretary of State in 1870 and served from 1871 until 1873.
+He was elected as secretary of state in 1870 and served from 1871 until 1873.

 Death and legacy

-Phelps died August 26, 1884 at Point Pleasant, Mason County, West Virginia of a "chronic inflammation of the stomach and bowels and internal hemorrhoids," a condition he had contracted during the Civil War.
-He was buried at Lone Oak Cemetery, Point Pleasant, West Virginia.
+Phelps died August 26, 1884, at Point Pleasant, Mason County, West Virginia.